 We also have a long-term interest bearing obligation to Genentech.
-Interest on this obligation of LIBOR plus 1% is reset at the end of June and December each year and, therefore, is variable.
+Interest on this obligation of six-month LIBOR plus 1% is reset at the end of June and December each year and, therefore, is variable.

-The table below presents the amounts and related weighted interest rates of our cash equivalents at June 30, 2004:
+The table below presents the amounts and related weighted interest rates of our cash equivalents at September 30, 2004: